andr-ew/ndls/README.md

 ## notes

-arc assignable to first two pages of track parameters
+arc assignable to any of the "track focus" parameters
-- we can add more later

 scope
 - zone/track setting for every track parameter